Keeping board members engaged: One of the biggest challenges nonprofits face today

 - Trainings and more …

-Plus, MissionBox Engagement Communities provide easy document archival and retrieval, along with project and collaboration organization tools that promote true engagement with your major donors.
+Plus, MissionBox Engagement Communities provide easy document archival and retrieval, along with project and collaboration organization tools that promote true engagement with your board members or trustees.

-Best of all, you provide your major donors with “need to know” and appealing information, all accessed through your unique username and password in a guaranteed private, managed environment, available through any device, both desktop and mobile.
-With free user seats and cloud storage, you can invite a limitless number of board members to learn more, care more and give more to your charity.
+Best of all, you provide your board members or trustees with “need to know” and appealing information, all accessed through your unique username and password in a guaranteed private, managed environment, available through any device, both desktop and mobile.
+With free user seats and cloud storage, you can invite a limitless number of board members or trustees to learn more, care more and give more to your charity.

 MissionBox Engagement Communities.Your one-stop, secure, online center for all nonprofit constituent communications and collaboration.
 For a free demonstration, contact email@example.com.